dukeoflaser/brainyquote-gem/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/BrainyQuote.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+##TODO
+A class that tracks topic lists needs to be created.
+Should be able to save scraped data as objects so iteration doesn't happen every time.
+The Random URL should be reused until all quotes are exhausted.
+Fix Instructions.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).